VG Airlines

-VG Airlines, later Delsey Airlines, (airline code IV, later assigned to Windjet) was a short-lived airline with its head office in Merksem, Antwerp, Belgium.
+VG Airlines, renamed Delsey Airlines on August 8, 2002, (airline code IV, later assigned to Windjet) was a short-lived airline with its head office in Merksem, Antwerp, Belgium.

 History

-VG Airlines was founded in 2002 to operate flights from Belgium to North America in the wake of Sabena's bankruptcy.
-The airline was rebranded as Delsey Airlines, (named after Delsey Suitcases) but it ceased operations in November 2002.
+VG Airlines was founded in 2001 to operate flights from Belgium to North America in the wake of Sabena's bankruptcy.
+The airline was renamed Delsey Airlines, (named after Delsey Suitcases) but it ceased operations on November 5.
 The pencil dark and light grey aircraft livery design with the feathered Belgian flag on the tailfin of VG Airlines was created by Lila Design in the Netherlands as well as the Delsey Airlines aircraft paint concept.

 Destinations

 The airline operated flights from Brussels to Boston, Los Angeles, and New York–JFK in the United States.